-Effects on Weight: In short-term, controlled studies (6 to 8 weeks), Qelbree-treated patients 6 to 17 years of age gained an average of 0.2 kg, while patients who received placebo, Qelbree-treated patients 12 to 17 years of age lost an average of 0.2 kg, compared to a weight gain of 1.5 kg in same-aged patients who received placebo.
-In a long-term open-label extension safety trial, 1,097 patients received at least 1 dose of Qelbree.
+Effects on Weight: In short-term, controlled studies (6 to 8 weeks), Qelbree-treated patients 6 to 11 years of age gained an average of 2 kg, compared to a gain of 1.5 kg in same-age patients who were not taking Qelbree.
+Patients 12 to 17 years of age lost an average of 0.2 kg compared to a weight gain of 1.5 kg in same-aged patients who received placebo.
+In a long-term open-label extension safety trial, 1097 patients received at least 1 dose of Qelbree.
 Among the 338 patients evaluated at 12 months, the mean change from baseline in weight-for-age z-score was -0.2 (standard deviation of 0.5).
 In the absence of a control group, it is unclear whether the weight change observed in the long-term open-label extension was attributable to the effect of Qelbree.